 It would be easy to spend your whole time moving from quirky gallery to hip hotel in the Cathedral Quarter, but you’d miss out on so much more that Belfast has to offer, not least of which is the critically acclaimed Titanic Belfast.

 Built on the slipways where the ship was originally constructed, it is the largest Titanic exhibition anywhere in the world, and has been described by director of the film Titanic, James Cameron, as “really quite phenomenal”.
-The building is rooted in the Titanic Quarter, one of Europe’s largest and most exciting waterfront developments.

 Here you can take a five-star TripAdvisor-rated Titanic Walking Tour or visit the former Harland and Wolff Headquarters (the shipbuilding company responsible for the construction of the ship).